axelarnetwork/axelarate-community/README.md

     You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/ .

 #### 🛑 **IMPORTANT: Verify outpoints of previous withdrawal tx (repeat for each outpoint)**
+    Bitcoin identifies transactions using a hash and an outpoint is a hash and index pair in which the index simply identifies which output a given transaction is intended.

     Without this step, other users of the testnet will be unable to withdraw their wrapped tokens.
 Be a good citizen and verify the outpoints!

 1. Create verification json object for Axelar